oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 *   The *Backend* receive a request from a client, provided by action type, parameters and optionally correlation-id.
     -   Correlation-ID is a pass-thru identifier of an action which the user defines.
 A user can associate any action with that ID which will appear as part of the command entity and its tasks, in Backend for action related logging and in VDSM logs.
 If the user does not provide a correlation-id, the Backend will generate one.
-*   The *Backend* uses the *CommandFactory* for creating a concrete command instance.
+*   The *Backend* uses the *CommandFactory* to create a concrete command instance.
-*   The *Backend* uses the *CommandRepository* for creating a *CommandEntity*.
-The *CommandEntity* will describe the metadata of the command, therefore a command is responsible for creating its own.
+*   The *Backend* uses the *CommandRepository* to create a *CommandEntity*.
+The *CommandEntity* will describe the metadata of the command, therefore a command is responsible for creating its own metadata.
 The command metadata is basically a placeholders for the steps of the action.
-A default implementation will be provided (A command with 2-3 tasks representing VALIDATION, EXECUTION and FINALIZATION).
+A default implementation will be provided (A command with 2-3 tasks representing VALIDATION, EXECUTION and tentative FINALIZATION).
 The new entity is being initialized with status 'Waiting for launch', command id, action type, parameters, correlation-id, command creation time and the user which invoked the command.
 The *CommandRepository* persist the *CommandEntity* to the database, letting the command queries be noticed about the new command in the system.
-*   The *Backend* uses the *SyncCommandExecuter* for executing the command in a synchronous method.
-*   The *SyncCommandExecuter* invokes the command and returns the command return value to the user.
 *   The *CommandBase.executeAction()* updates the status of the command entity to state 'VALIDATING' and set the last update time to current.
-Updates 'VALIDATION' task of the command (status IN_PROGRESS, start-time).
+It also updates 'VALIDATION' task of the command (status IN_PROGRESS, start-time).
     -   The *CommandBase.InternalCanDoAction()* determines how the validation step ends:

     1. Upon failure, the Task is marked as failed and the Command Entity is marked as failed as well.
     2. Upon successful completion of validation step, the validation command task is marked as completed, and set the end-time.
-*   The *CommandBase.executeAction()* updates the status of the command entity to state 'EXECUTING' and sets the last update time to current and also updates 'EXECUTION' task of the command (status IN_PROGRESS, start-time).
+*   The *CommandBase.executeAction()* updates the status of the command entity to state 'EXECUTING' and sets the last update time to current and also updates 'EXECUTION' task of the command (status RUNNING, start-time).
-    1. Upon execution failure, the command entity is marked as failed.
+    1. Upon execution failure, the task is marked as failed and the command entity is marked as failed as well.
     2. Upon successful execution, the command will verify there are no tasks for it.
 If no tasks, the command is marked as completed successfully.
 *   A scheduler of the *CommandRepository* will clear obsolete command entities and their tasks.